CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 ### Basics about databases:
 - Database = database = complete amount of data
-- Database management system = Manages the database and determines structure, order, Access rights, dependencies, etc.
+- Database management system = Manages the database and determines structure, order, Access rights, dependencies, etc.<br>
   With a database language and a suitable database model, the architecture of the database system
-- collect data and combine them into a logical unit
+- Collect data and combine them into a logical unit
 - Individual data are provided with meta information that is necessary for processing
-- very practical to manage large amounts of data and to make it easier to query them
+- Very practical to manage large amounts of data and to make it easier to query them
 - The presentation should also be mentioned, as the content is clear and needs-based are displayed
 - Database systems differ conceptually from one another and have individual strengths